smetj/wishbone/docs/source/introduction.rst

 -------------

 :class:`wishbone.server.ParallelServer` reads the configuration file (using the --config parameter) and starts a setup according to the configuration.
-The configuration file (bootstrap file) is in JSON format and consists out of 3 big parts:
+The configuration file (bootstrap file) is in JSON format and consists out of 4 big parts:

 - system

+  Optional and currently unused.
+Reserved for future usage.

+- metrics

-  Contains settings which control the behaviour of the complete setup.
+  Contains settings which controls how the internal metrics are handled.

 - bootstrap